khreathor/qrustyquake/README.md

    - Other Arcane Dimensions maps load but are untested

+   - Much more limited on windows, currently, but still higher than vanilla

 - Software imitations of modern rendering features

+   - Colored lighting, .lit file support

+      - r_rgblighting 0,1 to toggle

    - Translucent liquids on supported maps (r_{water,slime,lava,tele}alpha 0-1)